My Home and Alphabet group ‘GMUBH’

 Note to the teacher:

-The teacher makes the children come near the table to see different flash cards of ‘My Home’ and also discuss with the children the different rooms and make them recognise each one of them.
+The teacher makes the children come near the table to see the poster of ‘My Home’ and also discuss with the children the different rooms and make them recognise each one of them.

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet Group ‘GMUBH’ if there are any neuro-diverse children in the class.